 On March 31, 2011, the European Commission published a proposal for a directive on credit agreements relating to residential immovable property for consumers (the "Mortgage Directive").
 The council of the EU adopted the Mortgage Directive on January 28, 2014.
-Member states will be required to implement the Mortgage Directive into national law within two years after it enters into force.
+Member states will be required to implement the Mortgage Directive into national law by March 21, 2016.